GATB/simka/README.md

-This github directory stores Simka and SimkaMin.
+This github directory stores Simka and SimkaMin software.
 This readme focuses on Simka features.
-All information about SimkaMin are located in the `simkaMin` directory.
+All information about SimkaMin is located in the [simkaMin](simkaMin/) directory.